Richardaeld/Fat_Racoon_Kitchen/README.md

     + The current username and email address of the account (labeled as current), the previous username and email address (labeled as previous), and that this is a test account.
 1. If any user profile content does not update properly, record:
     + The test name, the header of the content that does not update correctly and a brief description of the problem.
-1. If unable to log back into account, record:
+1. If unable to log back into the test account, record:
     + The test name, the current username and email address of the account (labeled as current), the previous username and email address (labeled as previous), and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.